Decomposing Impact on Longitudinal Outcome of Time-varying Covariate into Baseline Effect and Temporal Effect: Introduction

-The LGCM with a TVC proposed by \citet{Grimm2007multi} can fit in the mixed-effects modeling framework and the structural equation modeling (SEM) framework, with the models constructed in the SEM framework being able to provide more insights due to the flexibility of the SEM framework.
-For example, the model in the SEM framework allows for variant effects of a TVC over time.
+The LGCM with a TVC proposed by \citet{Grimm2007multi} can be fit within the mixed-effects modeling framework and the structural equation modeling (SEM) framework, with the models constructed in the SEM framework being able to provide more insights due to the flexibility of the framework.
+For example, the model in the SEM framework allows for varying effects of a TVC over time.
 It also enables one to estimate the covariances between the TVC and the growth factors of the longitudinal outcome \citep{Grimm2007multi}.
 However, the model also has limitations.
 First, the full model carries many parameters since there is no restricted structure on the TVC.
 Therefore, the mean vector, variance-covariance matrix, and TVC residuals must be estimated.
 The covariances among the TVC are impossible to estimate under some challenging conditions.
 One remedy for this is to assume the covariances to be zero, yet this assumption may not be valid if the TVC is expected to be stable to some extent \citep[Chapter~8]{Grimm2016growth}.
 Second, the model does not allow the TVC to predict variation in the growth factors of the longitudinal outcome.
 Third, the insight regarding the TVC effects from this existing model is limited to how the absolute values of the TVC affect the absolute values of the longitudinal outcome.
-However, in practice, researchers may also want to investigate how the change in a TVC affects the absolute value of the longitudinal outcome over time.
-In the present study, we propose three possible methods to decompose a TVC into a trait feature and a set of state features.
-Such TVC decompositions allow for addressing the above three challenges.
+However, researchers may also want to investigate how the change in a TVC affects the absolute value of the longitudinal outcome over time. \citet{Howard2015TVC} successfully addressed the first limitation by decomposing a TVC with the person-mean centering strategy.
+In particular, this strategy decomposes a TVC into the mean of a set of observed repeated measurements over time and the mean deviation for each individual.
+This work also demonstrated how to incorporate a decomposed TVC in the mixed-effects modeling framework.